-Some years ago, Saudi Arabia proscribed its citizens from marrying Pakistani citizens and the citizens of three other countries.
-No doubt the government had its reasons, good or bad, but however we try to understand the nature of the apparent ‘malice’, such were the comments thrown around in Pakistani social media circles, we should take this opportunity to pause and reflect on how such a decision was possible in the first place.
+Some years ago, Saudi Arabia proscribed its male citizens from marrying Pakistani citizens and the citizens of three other countries.
+No doubt the government had its reasons, good or bad; the preponderance of such marriages was given as the reason.
+Apparently such marriages were an automatic gateway of conferring Saudi citizenship on foreign nationals – women to be precise.
+And so, however we try to understand the nature of the apparent ‘malice’, such were the comments thrown around in Pakistani social media circles, aside from equally malicious and spiteful comments about Saudi men I rather not mention here, we should take this opportunity to pause and reflect on how such a decision was possible in the first place.

 This is not merely a case of a lover feeling jilted at the alter.
-It goes to the heart of how so many Pakistanis imagine their religious-cum-tribal identity via Muslim nationalities that have been less accommodating of a shared fraternal bond with other Muslim nationalities.
-For well-travelled Pakistanis, Turkey seems to be a possible exception, there seems to be genuine warmth between the two peoples.
-Saudi Arabia and the wider Gulf region, on the other hand, is not Turkey, Morocco or Syria – countries that many British-Pakistanis have visited with fond memories of their experiences.
+It goes to the heart of how so many Pakistanis imagine their religious-cum-tribal identity via Muslim nationalities that have been less accommodating of a shared fraternal bond with other Muslim nationalities, Pakistanis not excluded.
+For well-travelled Pakistanis, Turkey seems to be a possible exception; there does seem to be genuine warmth between the two peoples.
+Saudi Arabia and the wider Gulf region, on the other hand, are not Turkey, Morocco or Syria, these are countries that large numbers of British-Pakistanis have visited, for various reasons, with fond memories of their experiences.
 The treatment meted out to poor Pakistanis, working as labourers on numerous building sites, (rich Pakistanis are invariably treated better), has become part of the staple diet when Saudi Arabia is mentioned negatively.
+You’d frequently hear from Pakistani labourers working in the Gulf, that the “Arabs”, and by this they do not mean millions of ordinary Arabs from diverse nationalities, treat their dogs and white people better than Pakistanis.

 And yet, despite all this, Saudi Arabia has assumed a special “religious” significance, way beyond it’s actual importance.